 The inspection and maintenance intervals outlined in this section are considered a minimum.
 Recommended in the schedule are minimum inspection and maintenance intervals based on average daily use in a normal environment.
-Your SHAWBOX World Series hoist was designed to meet a specific duty classification as described by the FEM "Rules for the Design of Serial Lifting Equipment" and is to be used in accordance with the duty rating identified on the equipment nameplate.
+Your SHAWBOX "World Series" hoist was designed to meet a specific duty classification as described by the FEM "Rules for the Design of Serial Lifting Equipment" and is to be used in accordance with the duty rating identified on the equipment nameplate.
 For more details regarding hoist duty cycles and average daily use, please reference FEM Section IX, Series Lifting Equipment or the Hoist Duty Classification page in this manual.

 Environmental conditions in which the hoist operates are also important considerations for the user, when adjusting hoist inspection and maintenance programs to local conditions.
 Frequency of inspection and maintenance must be increased if hoist is subjected to severe atmospheric environmental conditions, such as corrosive vapors, extreme heat or cold, cement or dust and other airborne contaminants.
-The user should carefully consider all environmental conditions.
+The user should carefully consider all environmental conditions and adjust frequency and degree of maintenance for his local conditions.
 Consult the factory's Field Service Department for advice regarding unusual environmental conditions.